djsnipa1/sushibeans-temp/progression.md

 You'll have recieved 1 singularity from collapsing, opening a new tab.
 At this point, the only thing to buy is "Increase multiplier from (multiplier)^1 to (multiplier)^2".
 This squares your multiplier, but unfortunately 1^2 is sill 1, meaning you have to start again just as slow as before.
+However, you'll start racking up singularities faster and faster, eventually getting to start with 3 prestiges.